Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

 Kusu Island (also known as Turtle Island) may be famous for its turtles, but few are aware about its origins.

-Since then, the sailors returned to the island every year to pay their respects to the turtle.
-The devotees continued the traditions with many visiting the island on the eleventh month of the lunar calendar, thus forming the popular ‘Kusu’ season.
+Since then, the sailors returned to the island every year to pay their respects.
+The devotees continued the traditions.
+Many chose to visit the island on the eleventh month of the lunar calendar, thus forming the popular ‘Kusu’ season.

 At the top of a hill stands three kramats belonging to Syed Abdul Rahman, his mother Nenek Ghalib, and his sister Puteri Fatimah Shariffah.